FriendsOfTYPO3/extension_builder/Documentation/GeneratedExtension/Index.rst

 Tests
 =====

+..  versionchanged:: 12.0.0
+    The extension_builder does not generate tests for the extension anymore.

+    Since the tests were a little bit confusing for the users, we decided to remove them from the generated extension.
+We recommend to write tests for your extension by yourself.

 The TYPO3 Core is covered by thousands of tests of varying complexity:
 Unit tests (testing part of a class), functional tests (testing multiple classes in combination) and acceptance tests (testing the entire website user